Trajectory-User Linking via Hierarchical Spatio-Temporal Attention Networks: Experiments

 We also observe that model performance on data with fewer users is better than that on data with more users.
 This is intuitive as the more users the more difficult the classification becomes.
-Among all baselines, DeepTUL and T3S perform best in terms of ACC@1 and Macro-F1 on both Gowalla and PrivateCar datasets, and DPLink performs the best in terms of ACC@1 and Macro-F1 on GeoLife dataset.
-However, our \model achieves more improvement over the best performed baseline in terms of ACC@1 and Macro-F1 on data with more users, \eg, on Gowalla, 15.48\% improvement in ACC@1 for $|\mathcal{U}|=547$ vs. 8.99\% improvement for $|\mathcal{U}|=222$, and on PrivateCar, 46.85\% improvement in ACC@1 for $|\mathcal{U}|=71$ vs. 32.34\% improvement for $|\mathcal{U}|=42$.
+Among all baselines, GNNTUL perform best in terms of ACC@1 and Macro-F1 on both Gowalla and PrivateCar datasets, and DPLink performs the best in terms of ACC@1 and Macro-F1 on GeoLife dataset.
+However, our \model achieves more improvement over the best performed baseline in terms of ACC@1 and Macro-F1 on data with more users, \eg, on Gowalla, 8.77\% improvement in ACC@1 for $|\mathcal{U}|=547$ vs. 8.35\% improvement for $|\mathcal{U}|=222$, and 7.92\% improvement in Macro-F1 for $|\mathcal{U}|=574$ vs. 7.55\% improvement for $|\mathcal{U}|=222$.